 It is laid out in a single column paragraph format with poetry set in stanzas.
 The page number, book name, and chapter number are all in the upper outer corner of the page.

 It has all the headings and translation footnotes standard to an NKJV translation.

 It has a 7.5 font with a consistent medium darkness.
 The red letter has a slight brown tint to it (that makes it easier to read and not as wearing on the eyes to me).

 The margins are 2 inches wide with forty light lines just over 1.5 inches long.
 They are light enough not to interfere with most artwork.

-This is a good basic journaling Bible.
-With the text only format, lots of space for your own notes and reflections (written or artistic), and a wide variety of covers to choose from it is a good choice for making a very personalized Bible.
+The NKJV Journal the Word Bible is a good basic journaling Bible.
+With the text-only format, lots of space for your own notes and reflections (written or artistic), and a wide variety of covers to choose from it is a good choice for making a very personalized Bible.

 I have a few other ideas for specialized journaling Bibles I’ll be starting on later this year.
 Are there any particular art supplies you’d like to see used in the brown Bible?
 Any special scrapbooking techniques you’d recommended I try?
 Any you’d like to see used for Bible art journaling?
 Do you like the idea of specialized journaling Bibles?
 Any topic, purpose or style you think would make a good specialized Bible?
 Let me know in the comments.

 These Bibles are available for order at: